rgb-prithvi/zenbox-workers/README.md

 # Zenbox Workers

-A high-performance, distributed email processing system that leverages AI to intelligently classify and organize Gmail messages at scale.
+A distributed email processing system using AI to classify and organize Gmail messages.
+Built as the backend worker infrastructure for a larger email management system.
+Check out [Zenbox](https://zen-inbox.vercel.app/) to see the complete product vision.

 ## 🚀 Overview

-Zenbox Workers is an enterprise-grade job queue architecture that seamlessly integrates Gmail synchronization with advanced AI classification.
-Built with TypeScript and BullMQ, it provides robust, scalable email processing capabilities with intelligent error handling and comprehensive monitoring.
+Built with TypeScript and BullMQ, this system handles email processing at scale with robust error handling and comprehensive monitoring.
+It powers the backend for a companion Next.js email client (private repository), creating a complete email management solution.

 ## ✨ Key Features

-- **Distributed Job Processing**: Leverages BullMQ for reliable, distributed task execution
+- **Distributed Processing**: BullMQ for reliable task execution
-- **Intelligent Email Classification**:
+- **AI-Powered Classification**:
-  - Multi-tier classification system combining rule-based and AI approaches
+  - Rule-based and ML classification pipeline
-  - Automated classification for common email patterns
+  - Pattern matching for common cases
-  - Advanced LLM-powered classification for complex cases
+  - LLM analysis for complex threads
-- **Robust Gmail Integration**:
+- **Gmail Integration**:
-  - Efficient email synchronization with configurable time windows
+  - Efficient sync with rate limiting
-  - Smart duplicate detection and rate limiting
+  - Duplicate detection
-- **Enterprise-Ready Infrastructure**:
+- **Production Infrastructure**:
-  - Health check monitoring
+  - Health monitoring
-  - Graceful shutdown handling
+  - Graceful shutdown
-  - Comprehensive error tracking
+  - Error tracking
-  - Detailed job logging and metrics
+  - Metrics and logging
-  - Redis-backed job persistence
+  - Redis persistence
-  - Deployment on Railway
+  - Railway deployment

 ## 🏗️ Architecture